VitahuHere/Steganography/Readme.md

 - **-c** | **--check** _path_to_file_ _"message_to_encrypt"_ => checks if message can be encrypted in the image specified in _path_to_file_
 - **-h** | **--help** => default flag.
 Shows usage and specs of the program

+## Supported files
+- For now, only PPM and BMP images are supported

 # Compilation
 Used CMake bundled with CLion.